Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 \subsection{Review of previous work and motivation}

 The motivations to study the Maxwell-Charged-Scalar-Field model are multiple.

-First charged scalar fields trigger a lot of interest in the Physics community, sometimes in connection with problems of Mathematical General Relativity, as an example see the recent \cite{HodCosmo}, which discusses strong cosmic censorship for cosmological space-times in the presence of a charged scalar field.
+First charged scalar fields trigger a lot of interest in the Physics community, sometimes in connection with problems of Mathematical General Relativity, as an example see the recent \cite{Harvey}, which discusses strong cosmic censorship for cosmological space-times in the presence of a charged scalar field.

 Second, the difficulty of this problem, due to its criticality with respect to decay at space-like infinity, c.f.\ section \ref{chargedprevious} demands a certain robustness in the estimates.
-Therefore, the methods of proof may be used in different, potentially more complicated situations where traditional strategies are insufficient.
+Such decay--critical problems are a common occurrence in many situations of interests in Geometry and Physics, such as the wave equation on metrics with conical singularities \cite{conical}, or the stability of the catenoid \cite{catenoid}.
+Therefore, our methods of proof may be re-used in different, potentially more complicated situations where traditional strategies are insufficient.

-Finally, if the estimates of the paper can be transposed to the problem where the Maxwell and scalar fields are coupled with gravity, this proves the stability of Reissner-Nordstr\"{o}m black holes against charged perturbations.
+Finally, if the estimates of the paper can be transposed to the problem where the Maxwell and scalar fields are coupled with gravity (a problem which presents additional difficulties), this proves the stability of Reissner-Nordstr\"{o}m black holes against charged perturbations.
 Additionally studying this model on black holes space-time can be considered as a first step towards understanding strong cosmic censorship and gravitational collapse for charged scalar fields in spherical symmetry, which may have different geometric characteristics from its uncharged analogue, see the introduction and section \ref{interior}. \\

 The goal of this section is to review previous works related to the problem of the present manuscript.
 This allows us to motivate the problem and to compare our results to what already exists in the literature.